Philanderer by Chris Green

 ‘You must come round and have a game on our court,’ she says.
 ‘John is away on business at the moment.’

 This is how it all started before.
-Alan, or whoever it was she was seeing back then was out of town.
-The first problem Rosie and I encountered was that Anna wasn’t out of town.
-Word must have somehow got around about our date at The Black Hole and before I knew it, my wife had poured a pint of beer over my head.
+Alan, or whoever it was she was seeing back then, was out of town.
+The first problem Rachel and I encountered was that Jill wasn’t out of town.
+Word must have somehow got around about our date at The Black Hole, and before I knew it, my wife had poured a pint of beer over my head.
 Guinness, if I remember rightly.
-Rosie and I had to sneak around and meet in less fashionable places from then on.
+Rachel and I had to sneak around and meet in less fashionable places from then on.
 Eventually, I moved out of the marital home and rented a flat.
-Rosie came round a few times but gradually we lost touch.
+Rachel came round a few times, but gradually we lost touch.

 ‘That would be nice,’ I say.
 ‘Are you any good?’